Recoleta Cemetery2483 Votes Currently Closed

-Recoleta Cemetery Information
+Recoleta Cemetery Travel Tips

 - The site is adjacent to the famous heritage Church of Our Lady of Pilar.
 It is a good idea to have a guide with you when you visit the cemetery for two reasons 1.
 It is very easy to get lost in the cemetery.
 2. There are many stories about the worth listening to which you mostly won’t find in the guidebooks.